 The PEACE class also teaches parents about creating a parenting plan.
 During mediation, the parents will work with the mediator to create a parenting plan.
 A parenting plan will include factors such as physical custody and legal custody, obligations for financial support, communication between parents, and even creating a plan for resolving disputes.
 A parenting plan is also referred to as a “custody and visitation agreement.”

-If you need representation for a child custody or visitation case, call Morales law for a complimentary consultation.
+If you need representation for a child custody or visitation case, call Morales Law, P.C. for a complimentary consultation.
 We are aggressive advocates for our clients and will ensure your rights as a parent, and your children’s well-being, will be protected.